-The Council is organised into four directorates;
+The Council is organised into three directorates

-- Communities dealing with Wellbeing and Community Leadership, Regulatory, Leisure and Culture and Neighbourhoods, - Corporate Development dealing with Corporate Strategy, Finance and Governance, - Growth dealing with Economic Growth, Planning and Strategic Infrastructure and Strategic Growth and Development, - Programme Delivery dealing with Strategic Projects and General Fund Assets.
+- Communities dealing with Communities and Housing Services, Regulatory and Neighbourhoods - Growth dealing with Economic Growth, Planning and Strategic Infrastructure and Strategic Growth and Development - Programme Delivery dealing with Strategic Projects, General Fund Assets, Leisure and Local Services - Corporate development functions sit under the Chief Executive, these include Corporate Strategy, Transformation, Finance and Governance

-Political Structure
+Political structure

 Boston has 15 electoral wards, and the Council consists of 30 councillors.
-The political makeup of the Council during the 2023/24 financial year was:
+The political makeup of the Council during the 2024/25 financial year was:

-Boston Borough Council is a forward-thinking, entrepreneurial, and innovative authority, which continues to strive for excellence and deliver great value for money for its residents, whilst making the most of the huge opportunities for economic growth in the Borough.
+Boston Borough Council is a forward-thinking, entrepreneurial, and innovative authority, which continues to strive for excellence and deliver great value for money for its residents, whilst making the most of the huge opportunities for economic growth in the borough.